Tiendil/tiendil/README.md

 - Have not attached to a single technology, can easily switch to the most appropriate stack for a current project.
 - Can do a lot of things except programming: marketing, support, community development, etc.
-- Actually, I operate my own hobby mini-MMO game, where I do everything.
+- Actually, I operate my own hobby mini-MMO game, where I do almost everything.
 - Check my blog for interesting essays: https://tiendil.org/ — someday I will translate it to English :-)

 Have a good day.
 Fill free to contact me for any reason — I like to exchange letters.